COSIMA/regional-mom6/docs/index.rst

 Limitations
 ------------

-- Only supports one type of regional horizontal grid, namely one that's equally spaced in longitude and latitude.
-Users can provide their own grid, or ideally `open a pull request`_ with a method that implements another type of horizontal grid!
+- Only generates regional horizontal grids with uniform spacing in longitude and latitude.
+  However, users can provide their own non-uniform grid, or ideally `open a pull request`_ with a method that generates another type of horizontal grid.
-- Only boundary segments that are parallel to either lines of constant longitude or constant latitude lines are supported.
+- Only boundary segments that are parallel to either lines of constant longitude or constant latitude are supported.

 What you need to get started